 Investigative work was carried out in 2018, showing that the top end of the church will need to be repaired from underneath.
 The photos below show what is under the church - very little!!

 As you can imagine, carrying out this kind of work on a Victorian church will not be quick, easy or cheap.
-Work is due to begin in January 2020, and is likely to take around 20 weeks to complete.
+Work began in January 2020, and is likely to take around 20 weeks to complete.
 Estimates of cost are in the region of £125,000.
 A program of fundraising has been agreed, but will not be sufficient to cover the total cost.
 We have some savings which will be used, and grants are being applied for, but we need your help to make up the shortfall.
 If you could make a donation to help keep the church standing for future generations we would be most grateful, thank you.

 “The true church can never fail.